rhysmoggs/ms1-bakes-by-noemie/README.md

 [View the live project here.](https://codeinstitute.net)

-This is the main marketing website for Bakes by Noémie.
+This is the website for Bakes by Noémie.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for visitors, potential customers and business opportunities.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>